 In the event you allow natural aging, you don’t have to worry about durability.
 Marble is a hard stone that lasts for many years outdoors with little maintenance.

-At Lopsang Construction Service, we have these three best materials for your outdoor countertops.
+At Lopsang Custom Stone Countertops, we have these three best materials for your outdoor countertops.
 Although granite is undoubtedly the No. 1 outdoor countertop surface, you cannot go wrong with quartzite or marble countertops.

 Contact us today, and we will work together toward delivering the best countertops for your outdoor kitchen.